danielagg/personal-website-2025/src/content/experience-nuggets/technical/1-modular-monoliths-over-microservices.md

 title: "Modular monoliths > microservices"
 ---

-Microservices are often an overkill.
-A well architected monolith is an excellent compromise.
+Microservices are more often than not an overkill.
+A modular monolith with well separated bounded contexts is an excellent compromise between microservices and a monolith.